1760 - French expedition against Quebec

 Meanwhile the French Governor Marquis de Vaudreuil was still at Montréal.
 During the winter, some of the French regulars had been kept in garrison at the outposts, and the rest quartered on the inhabitants; while the Canadiens were dismissed to their homes, subject to be mustered again at the call of the governor.

 In January, preparations for the expedition against Québec were resumed.
 A large number of scaling ladders were made.
 Canadiens were instructed to prepare provisions for the soldiers and for themselves.
-The garrison of Fort Lévis (at the head of the rapids of the Saint-Laurent River) having insufficient food supplies, two third of it was recalled downstream.
+The garrison of Fort Lévis (at the head of the rapids of the Saint-Laurent River) having insufficient food supplies, 100 men were recalled downstream.

 British relief forces